 Not every economist believes in the kinked demand curve theory.
 Some economists believe that oligopolies behave just like other firms.
 In that case, the demand and revenue curves look similar to the demand and revenue curves of the monopoly and monopolistically competitive firms discussed before.

 Profits of Firms in an Oligopoly Industry

 Regardless of the shape of the demand curve, we can conclude that for oligopoly firms, economic (above-normal) profits are possible in the long run because of the more difficult entry into the industry.
 However, in the long run, extremely high profits are unlikely.
-If the price of the product is too high, competitors will enter eventually, undercut the existing firms' prices, and lower industry profits.
+If the price of the product is too high, competitors will enter eventually, undercut the existing firms’ prices, and lower industry profits.
 Occasionally, gasoline prices increase, and people are concerned that oil companies are exploiting consumers.
 Not to say that this never happens, but the higher gasoline prices are usually a result of higher demand (for example, during the summer) or lower supply (because of deliberate cutbacks by OPEC, or a crisis in an oil-producing country).
-If oil prices are excessive for a considerable period of time, then, despite barriers, new competitors will enter the market.
-Consumers may also respond by reducing demand (purchasing more hybrid or fuel-efficient cars, turning to alternative sources of energy, living closer to work).
+If oil prices are excessive for a considerable period of time, then, despite barriers, new technologies will be developed (as we have seen with fracking) and new competitors will enter the market.
+This will increase the supply and lower the price.
+If prices are high, consumers may also respond by reducing demand (purchasing more hybrid or fuel-efficient cars, turning to alternative sources of energy, living closer to work).
 These market forces will in the long run, make prices come down.

 For a video explanation of the Kinked Demand Curve Theory, please watch: